genomehubs/goat-ui/static/about.md

 # About :hub

-:hub (Genomes on a Tree) is built using GenomeHubs 2.0, to present metadata including genome sizes, C values, and chromosome numbers for all taxa across the tree of life.
+:hub (Genomes on a Tree) is built using GenomeHubs 2.0, to present metadata including genome sizes, C values, and chromosome numbers for all  taxa across the eukaryotic tree of life.

 ## Data summary